-Hammertoe & Claw toe Treatment is a foot condition whereby the middle joint of the toe is bent due to weak muscles.
+Hammertoe & Claw Toe Treatment is a foot condition whereby the middle joint of the toe is bent due to weak muscles.

 Due to the frail muscles, the tendons of the toe become short and eventually result in the curling of the toes (forming like a hammer).

 Once you notice that you have this condition, immediately take necessary actions.
-Reason is because hammertoe causes extreme pain if not immediately treated.
-If you have an existing health condition, such as diabetes, the more you need to get immediate treatment.
-People with diabetes already have poor blood circulation.
-If they develop hammertoe, it will lead to severe complications.
+This is crucial because hammertoe causes extreme pain if not treated.
+If you have an existing health condition, such as diabetes, the sooner you need treatment because hammertoes often lead to wounds.
+Eventually, the ligaments and tendons will become short and will cause the toes to bend downward.

-Hammertoe & Claw toe Treatment
+Hammertoe & Claw Toe Treatment

 The following are some of the tried and tested treatments for hammertoe and claw toes: